Honey Revenge

-Honey Revenge is an American pop rock band formed in Los Angeles in 2021.
-Comprising lead vocalist Devin Papadol and guitarist Donovan Lloyd, the band formed after Lloyd joined a five-piece band Papadol was in and continued working together after the other three members left.
+Honey Revenge is an American pop rock and pop-punk band formed in Los Angeles in 2021.
+Comprising lead vocalist Devin Papadol and guitarist Donny Lloyd, the band formed after Lloyd joined a five-piece band Papadol was in and continued working together after the other three members left.
 They released their debut album, Retrovision, in June 2023.
 They have frequently cited You Me at Six, Paramore, Hannah Montana, and Demi Lovato as influences.

 History

 Devin Papadol formed a band called Forever Emerald while studying at Musicians Institute in Hollywood, Los Angeles.
 The band achieved minor local success, with one video, of the band performing at a skate shop, going viral.
-One of the video's viewers was Donovan Lloyd, who at the time was a member of the band Youngdriver, had just graduated from high school and was about to move to Los Angeles from Georgia.
+One of the video's viewers was Donny Lloyd, who at the time was a member of the band Youngdriver, had just graduated from high school and was about to move to Los Angeles from Georgia.
 They (Note: Lloyd is non-binary and uses singular they pronouns.) contacted Papadol's band, asking about opportunities for guitarists in Los Angeles.
 Learning that Papadol's band had a vacancy, Lloyd sent an audition video and joined the group.
 The remainder of the five-member band broke apart during the COVID-19 pandemic, leaving Lloyd and Papadol to form the musical duo Honey Revenge.
 The duo had considered names for the band over six months; Papadol has stated that she wanted it to be "sweet and cutesy" but "rigid and rock" to encapsulate their pop rock aesthetic.

 In 2021, Papadol and Lloyd released their debut single, "Miss Me", which had been initially written by Papadol while in her previous band three and a half years earlier and featured a voicemail from the song's subject.
 At the time, the band wanted to make sure they had a collection of songs ready before releasing anything.
 In June 2022, the band released "Distracted" alongside a music video.
 By August, they had signed to Thriller Records; that month, they released "Ride", a track written about experiencing good things after low periods.
 That November, they released "Rerun", a track written about Papadol's pandemic experience of unhappily living the same day repeatedly.
 In February 2023, the band released "Are You Impressed?", a track written about the stresses of the internet, alongside a music video.
 The following month, they announced their debut album Retrovision, and released "Airhead", Papadol's take on her own impulsive thinking.